Skip to content

 Kv.get<T = unknown>(key: string): T | null

 Retrieve the value for the given key from the database.
-If no value exists for the key, this returns null.
+If no value exists for the key, this function returns null.

 Kv.delete(key: string): void